 Let’s get real.
-I’m going to share true stories of designers, developers and creatives getting in a bind with their work.
+I’m going to share true stories of designers, developers and creatives getting into difficulty with their work.
 These situations are precisely what business insurance is designed for.

 This stuff isn’t fun to talk about, therefore it’s ignored or overlooked.
 But if we don’t talk about it, freelancers won’t insure their livelihood and will be leaving themselves vulnerable.
 Much in the same way the people in these stories did.